§ 23-3-13. Judicial procedure to establish facts of birth.

-(1) That the person for whom a delayed certificate of birth is sought was born in this state or was adopted by residents of this state;
+(1) That the person for whom a certificate of birth is sought was born in this state;

 (2) That no record of birth of the person can be found in the office of the state or local custodian of birth records;

-(c) The petition shall be accompanied by a statement of the registration official made in accordance with § 23-3-12(d)(1) and all documentary evidence which was submitted to the registration official in support of the registration.
+(c) The petition shall be accompanied by all documentary evidence which was submitted to the registration official in support of the registration.
 The petition shall be sworn to by the petitioner.

-(d) The superior court shall fix a time and place for hearing the petition and shall give the registration official who refused to register the petitioner's delayed certificate of birth ten (10) days notice of the hearing.
-The official, or his or her authorized representative, may appear and testify in the proceeding.
+(d) The superior court shall fix a time and place for hearing the petition and shall give the registrar of vital records ten (10) days notice of the hearing.
+The registrar of vital records, or his or her authorized representative, may appear and testify in the proceeding.

-(e) If the court from the evidence presented finds that the person for whom a delayed certificate of birth is sought was born in this state, it shall make findings as to the place and date of birth, parentage, and any other findings that the case may require and shall issue an order to establish a record of birth.
-The court may use a form prescribed and furnished by the state registrar of vital records.
-This order shall include the birth data to be registered, a description of the evidence presented in the manner prescribed by § 23-3-12, and the date of the court's action.
+(e) If the superior court from the evidence presented finds that the person for whom a delayed certificate of birth is sought was born in this state, it shall make findings as to the place and date of birth, parentage, and any other findings that the case may require and shall issue an order to establish a record of birth.
+The superior court may use a form prescribed and furnished by the state registrar of vital records.
+This order shall include the birth data to be registered; a description of the evidence presented in the manner prescribed by § 23-3-12; and the date of the superior court's action.